Want more like this? See our recipe for Bourbon Pecan Pie.

-What does fall taste like?
-We offer up this delectable pie, a marriage of soft maple custard and walnuts, all nestled in a flaky Grand Central pie crust.
+This delectable pie is a marriage of soft maple custard and walnuts all nestled in a flaky Grand Central pie crust.
 We like to serve it with coffee-flavored whipped cream, just to keep the creamy/sweet/slightly bitter theme going.
 The recipe, from our commissary manager Laura Ohm’s well-thumbed copy of “Outlaw Cook,” is so easy and scrumptious that it deserves to be wildly popular.
 And perhaps now it will be.

 Makes one 9-inch pie, enough to serve 8 to 12

 1 Grand Central U-Bake Pie Shell, blind baked